Shurtu-gal/auth0-example/BLOG.md

 ### Alternative: Automate setup of Auth0 account

-If you hate having to setup everything manually, or just don't have access to the auth0 account, then you don't have to worry as I have go you covered.
+If you hate having to setup everything manually, or just don't have access to the auth0 account, then you don't have to worry as I have got you covered.
 Introducing [Auth0 Management API](https://auth0.com/docs/api/management/v2).
 Using this all the nifty work will be done for you.
 All you have to do is provide is a access token with necessary permisssions.
 You can also customise the names 🤖🚀.

 For how to get the access token and the permissions required, see the [**Plugin Docs**](https://github.com/amplication/plugins/blob/master/plugins/auth-auth0/README.md#using-management-api)